imballinst/imballinst.dev/src/pages/blog/publishing-npm-package/index.md

 $ yarn link package-name
 ```

 You can replace `package-name` with the `name` field of the `package.json`.
 For example, if we do `yarn link` on the folder where the `package.json` has the name `test-sum`, then in another project, we will need to do `yarn link test-sum`.
+What this will do is that, it will install the linked project without changing both `package.json` and `yarn.lock`.
+This way, we can do a quick smoke test locally before publishing our library.

 For further reading on the `yarn link` command, go to the [`yarn link` documentation](https://classic.yarnpkg.com/en/docs/cli/link).
 The `npm` version of the command, `npm link`, also has the same behavior.